 Practice Rounds: A Universal Tool

 During practice rounds for any tournament on any tour, rangefinders are universally allowed and used by virtually every player.
 This is a critical part of their preparation.
-Caddies use them to build their yardage books, double-checking every a sprinkler head marking and noting precise distances to specific points on the course - front edges of greens, carry numbers over bunkers, and positions of the day's hole locations.
+Caddies use them to build their yardage books, double-checking every sprinkler head marking and noting precise distances to specific points on the course - front edges of greens, carry numbers over bunkers, and positions of the day's hole locations.
 This is their chance to gather all the factual data before the competition begins.

 Competition: The Tours Making the Switch